v1k0d3n/podman-powerdns/README.md

   --network=host docker.io/ngoduykhanh/powerdns-admin:latest
 ```

+10. Now you can log into the PowerDNS-Admin website using port standard port 80 (http).
+_NOTE: This will obviously be configurable soon_

 I will provide more later.
 I would recommend waiting until I get some rootless containers going, but for now this should just work (at least that's the hope anyway).